 What We Do

-We provide first-response medical care in the Stourdene region of South Warwickshire for emergencies that are deemed immediately life threatening.
+We provide first-response medical care in the Stourdene region of South Warwickshire, and beyond for emergencies that are deemed immediately life threatening.
 We do this in partnership with West Midlands Ambulance Service.

 “It’s the best feeling in the